Patrick Kelly: Runway of Love Debuts to West Coast Audiences

 “Fast Fashion,” the exhibition’s next section, will feature designs that Kelly had assembled to sell on the streets of Paris after he moved there in 1979.
 Astutely, Kelly dressed his model friends in these body-conscious knits, which they would wear around the city, becoming in effect living advertisements of his vision.
 These dresses quickly caught the attention of French ELLE magazine, which featured Kelly’s fashions in a six-page spread in February 1985, as well as the Paris boutique Victoire.
 His first collection was also purchased by Bergdorf Goodman, which promoted Kelly’s designs “fun, chic, affordable, and Parisian.”

 Often informed and inspired by the American South, Kelly used the concept of women dressed up in their Sunday best as a point of departure for many of his looks.
-“Mississippi in Paris” will feature Kelly’s work that boldly addressed the designer’s upbringing, as well as racial tropes inspired by his own personal collection of Black memorabilia.
+“Mississippi in Paris” will feature Kelly’s work that addressed the designer’s upbringing, as well as Kelly's personal collection of racist memorabilia featuring Blackface and golliwog tropes.
 These included an Aunt Jemima bandana as well as golliwog dresses, the latter of which was adapted as his logo.
-(A golliwog is a fictional and racist Black character that first appeared in a British children’s book in 1885.)
-This adaptation would prove controversial in the United States, as the golliwog was (and still is) widely understood as a symbol of racism.
-For Kelly, a Black artist who studied art history and Black history at Jackson State University, there was power in wresting these images to tell his own story.
+(A golliwog is a fictional and racist Black character that first appeared in a British children’s book in 1885.
+It is one of the least known of the major anti-Black and racist caricatures in the U.S.) Kelly's adaptation of this symbol would prove extremely controversial in the United States, as the golliwog was (and still is) widely known to be a symbol of racism and hate against Black people.
+Yet for Kelly, there was power in wresting these images to tell his own story of being Black in the world.
+Kelly's collecting and appropriation of this imagery aligns with the artistic practices of other post-Civil Rights movement Black American artists and collectors, such as Nick Cave, Robert Colesott, Ramekon O'Arwister, Betye Saar, Kara Walker, and Fred Wilson.

 “Hot Couture” will be a playful tribute to Kelly’s muses and to fashion history.
 Many of his presentations parodied fashion show traditions and riffed on the work of famed couturiers such as Yves Saint Laurent, Gabrielle Chanel, Elsa Schiaparelli, and Madame Grès, the designer whom Kelly held in the highest regard.
 A master at draping and manipulating fabric into Greek goddess–like gowns, Madame Grès inspired his much more practical knitted jersey dresses with wraps that tied around the body in various ways.